mam-dev/awesome-tech-talks/README.md

 ## (Soft) Skills

 * [Engineering You](http://www.infoq.com/presentations/engineer-practices-techniques) [45 min, InfoQ 2016] – Martin Thompson takes a look at ‘engineering’ in the software industry, and which individual practices and techniques help to bring out the engineer in every developer.
+* [Generating a Culture of Doc](https://youtu.be/v41nPTpXnHQ) [33 min, Write the Docs 2013] – Leah Cutter describes ways to encourage engineers to do the ‘write thing’.

 ## Languages